Pluto (god): Offspring

-Unlike his freely procreating brothers Jupiter (Zeus) and Neptune (Poseidon), Pluto is monogamous, and is rarely said to have children.
+Unlike his freely procreating brothers Zeus and Poseidon, Pluto is monogamous, and is rarely said to have children.
 In Orphic texts, the chthonic nymph Melinoe is the daughter of Persephone by Zeus disguised as Pluto, and the Eumenides ("The Kindly Ones") are the offspring of Persephone and Zeus Chthonios, often identified as Pluto.
-The Augustan poet Vergil says that Pluto is the father of the Furies, but the mother is the goddess Nox (Nyx), not his wife Persephone.The lack of a clear distinction between Pluto and "chthonic Zeus" confuses the question of whether in some traditions, now obscure, Persephone bore children to her husband.
+The Augustan poet Vergil says that Pluto is the father of the Furies, but the mother is the goddess Nox (Nyx), not his wife Persephone.
+The lack of a clear distinction between Pluto and "chthonic Zeus" confuses the question of whether in some traditions, now obscure, Persephone bore children to her husband.
 In the late 4th century AD, Claudian's epic on the abduction motivates Pluto with a desire for children.
 The poem is unfinished, however, and anything Claudian may have known of these traditions is lost.

 Justin Martyr (2nd century AD) alludes to children of Pluto, but neither names nor enumerates them.
 Hesychius (5th century AD) mentions a "son of Pluto."
 In his 14th-century mythography, Boccaccio records a tradition in which Pluto was the father of the divine personification Veneratio ("Reverence"), noting that she had no mother because Proserpina (the Latin name of Persephone) was sterile.

 In The Faerie Queene (1590s), Edmund Spenser invents a daughter for Pluto whom he calls Lucifera.
 The character's name was taken from the 16th-century mythography of Natale Conti, who used it as the Latin translation of Greek phosphor, "light-bearer," a regular epithet of Hecate.
 Spenser incorporated aspects of the mysteries into The Faerie Queene.
-Lucifera is also one of Diana's epithets, as goddess of moonlight.